Allied Health

 Room: CCEN 239

-Board of Dentistry approved 120-hour course.
-This course covers all aspects of dentistry including, but not limited to, anatomy and physiology; tooth morphology; infection control and restorative dentistry along with all areas of radiology in the dental office.
+The Board of Dentistry approved a 120-hour course.
+This course covers all aspects of dentistry, including, but not limited to, anatomy and physiology; tooth morphology; infection control; and restorative dentistry, along with all areas of radiology in the dental office.
 Students will be required to provide verification and documentation of 30 additional hours of observation at a dental office.
-Students are responsible for arranging their own observation experience and it is to be completed no later than the last day of class.
-After the successful completion of the RDA course, the students will register as a Dental Assistant with the Tennessee Board of Dentistry.
-To meet the requirements, students must successfully complete the RDA program, be 18 years of age, possess a high school diploma or GED, provide a completed background check, provide a copy of the BLS for Healthcare Providers CPR certification and pay a registration fee.
+Students are responsible for arranging their own observation experience, which must be completed by the last day of class.
+After completing the RDA course, students will register as Dental Assistants with the Tennessee Board of Dentistry.
+To meet the requirements, students must complete the RDA program, be 18 years of age, possess a high school diploma or GED, provide a completed background check, provide a copy of the BLS for Healthcare Providers CPR certification, and pay a registration fee.

 WSCC RDA Program Requirements: Students must be 18 years of age.
 Provide a copy of a High School Diploma or GED.
 Obtain the BLS for Healthcare Providers and Bloodborne Pathogens certifications.
 All students attending a n/c Allied Health program in the Division of Workforce Training are required to receive the CPR-BLS and AHA Bloodborne Pathogens certifications.
 Walters State offers this course.
 The cost is $80.

 Students must purchase their own books for this course.
 They can be purchased at the Walters State Bookstore or at any online vendor.
-Modern Dental Assisting, 13e Hardcover – 2020, Elsevier, Inc. by Doni L. Bird CDA RDA RDH MA (Author), Debbie S. Robinson CDA MS ISBN: 9780323624855 Student Workbook for Modern Dental Assisting, 13e, 2020, Elsevier, Inc. by Doni L. Bird CDA RDA RDH MA and Debbie S. Robinson CDA MS ISBN: 9780323673167 Scrubs and/or lab coat 30 hours of observation in a dental office.
-Cost is $216.00.
+Modern Dental Assisting, 14th edition, Hardcover by Debbie S. Robinson, CDA, MS ISBN: 9780323824408 Student Workbook for Modern Dental Assisting 14th edition by Debbie S. Robinson, CDA, MS ISBN: 9780443120312 Scrubs and/or lab coat 30 hours of observation in a dental office.
+Cost is $214.00.

 TN Board of Dentistry Registration Requirements: